 Have you ever gone to purchase a vehicle or appliance and weren’t really sure if the salesman was telling the truth?
 Now there’s a book that will help you spot the telltale signs of lying.
 It’s Spencer Coffman’s Guide to Deception.
 Grab your copy today at spencercoffman.com or any major retailer.

 Welcome back to deception tip number 64, where we are talking about rephrasing the question.
-How liars when they are asked a question, they may pause and then rephrase that question to give themselves a little bit more time to calm down, prepare, think about whatever the reason, about their lie.
+How are liars when they are asked a question, they may pause and then rephrase that question to give themselves a little bit more time to calm down, prepare, and think about the reason, for their lie.
 They’re giving themselves a little bit more time, they need to be calm, they need to prepare, and they need to have that mental break.